opnsense/docs/source/development/examples/helloworld.rst

-Always make sure there's a clear separation of concerns, back-end calls (like shell scripts) should be implemented using the configd system, all communication to the client should be handled from an api endpoint. (the example provides more insights on how this works).
+Always make sure there's a clear separation of concerns, back-end calls (like shell scripts) should be implemented using the configd system, all communication to the client should be handled from an API endpoint. (the example provides more insights on how this works).

 Back-end programs should not access the config.xml directly, if data is